alpine-docker/cfn-nag/README.md

+# After Travis CI adjusts their plan, we don't have enough free credit to run the build.
+So daily build has been adjusted to weekly.
+If you don't get latest version, please wait for one week.

 # Linting tool for CloudFormation templates

 Auto-trigger docker build for [Linting tool for CloudFormation templates](https://github.com/stelligent/cfn_nag) when new release is announced